On Free $\omega$-Continuous and Regular Ordered Algebras

-For each set $X$, there is a free ordered algebra $\FT X$ freely generated by $X$.
+For each set $X$, there is a free ordered $\Sigma$-algebra $\FT X$ freely generated by $X$.
 The elements of $\FT X$ are represented by the finite partial $\Sigma$-terms over $X$; here \emph{partial} means that some subterms may be missing, which is the same as having the empty term $\bot^{\FT X}$ in that position.
-When $t \in \FT X$ and $A$ is an ordered $\Sigma$-algebra, any function $X\to A$ extends uniquely to a morphism $\FT X \to A$.
+When $A$ is an ordered $\Sigma$-algebra, any function $X\to A$ extends uniquely to a morphism $\FT X\to A$.
 Thus the functor $\FT:\Set\to\SAlg$ is left adjoint to the forgetful functor in the other direction.

-An ordered algebra $A$ is \emph{$\omega$-continuous} \cite{Courcelle83,ADJ77,Guessarian81} if it is $\omega$-complete and the operations are $\omega$-continuous.
-That is, any countable directed set (or countable chain) $C$ has a supremum $\bigvee C$, and when $n\geq 0$, $f\in\Sigma_n$, and $C_i$ is a countable directed set for $1\leq i\leq n$, then
+An ordered $\Sigma$-algebra $A$ is \emph{$\omega$-continuous}~\cite{Courcelle83,ADJ77,Guessarian81} if it is $\omega$-complete and the operations are $\omega$-continuous.
+That is, any countable directed set (or countable chain) $C$ has a supremum $\bigvee C$, and when $n\geq 0$, $f\in\Sigma_n$, and $C_i$ is a nonempty countable directed set for $1\le i\le n$, then